 Russia sends another transit shipment to Armenia via Azerbaijan

-Another shipment from Russia to Armenia has been carried out through Azerbaijan in transit, AzerNEWS reports.
+A new shipment from Russia to Armenia will be transported today via Azerbaijan under a transit arrangement, AzerNEWS reports.

-A total of 2 railcars of urea weighing 126 tons and 1 railcar of flour weighing 67 tons were sent from the Bilajari station to the Boyuk Kesik station.
+The cargo consists of two railway wagons of fertilizer and two wagons of wheat.

-According to reports, more than 28,000 tons of grain, over 4,000 tons of fertilizer, 133 tons of aluminum, and 68 tons of buckwheat have so far been transported from Russia to Armenia through Azerbaijan.
+The freight train is scheduled to depart from Baku's Bilajari railway station at 2:00 p.m. local time and travel toward the Boyuk Kesik station on the Azerbaijani-Georgian border.

-In addition to transit operations, Azerbaijan also exports petroleum products to Armenia.
-To date, Azerbaijan has exported more than 10,000 tons of diesel fuel, 979 tons of AI-92 gasoline, and 2,955 tons of AI-95 gasoline to Armenia.
+According to official data, more than 29,000 tons of grain, over 6,000 tons of fertilizer, 133 tons of aluminum, and 68 tons of buckwheat have been transported from Russia to Armenia through Azerbaijan since the launch of the transit route.

-On October 21, 2025, in a joint press statement with Kazakh President Kassym-Jomart Tokayev, President of the Republic of Azerbaijan Ilham Aliyev announced that Azerbaijan has lifted all restrictions on cargo transit to Armenia that had existed since the time of occupation.
-The first such transit cargo was a shipment of Kazakh grain to Armenia.
+In addition to transit shipments, Azerbaijan has also been exporting petroleum products directly to Armenia.
+To date, more than 10,000 tons of diesel fuel, 979 tons of AI-92 gasoline, and 2,955 tons of AI-95 gasoline have been exported from Azerbaijan to Armenia.

 Here we are to serve you with news right now.
 It does not cost much, but worth your attention.